MaggieDaisy/Easy_Skincare/README.md

 - create a new repository in GitHub named 'Easy_Skincare' by using a mentioned template
 - open the repository in GitPod-VSC by cloning the repo from GitHub
-- develop a main part of the project to the stage when is ready for deployment to the hosting platform
+- develop a fundamental part of the project to the stage when is ready for deployment to the hosting platform
 - log in to Heroku page and click "New' and then select 'Create New App'
 - give an app a unique name, using dashes instead of spaces, like entering 'easy-skincare' in the input field 'App name'
 - select the region free to use and closest to my location 'Europe' and click 'Create App'